xy2i/xy2.dev.old/content/article/re-bab/index.md

 ### Brave Browser's answer to BlockAdBlock

 Until now I've examined uBlock Origin's response against BlockAdBlock.
 And it works, but it needs a specific filter to be added for each site that has BlockAdBlock on it.
-Brave is impressive because it detects and circumvents BlockAdBlock directly on all versions, without any action needed.
+Brave is impressive because it detects and circumvents BlockAdBlock  on all versions, without any action needed.
+To do so, it spoofs the request directly at the network level.[^brave-src]
-Although we can't learn how without a lot of effort, as Brave is closed source, we can examine how it counters the above defense if we look in DevTools.

 Instead of blocking the `ad_status.js` request, it lets it through but loads a **0-byte fake Google Ads instead**.
 This clever trick fools BlockAdBlock, because `onerror` fires only if the network request fails.